From Hell to Texas: Plot

 Ruthless cattle baron Hunter Boyd orders his riders to capture a former ranch-hand, Tod Lohman, suspected of murdering one of Boyd's sons, Shorty.

 The victim's brother, Otis Boyd, initiates a stampede to facilitate Lohman's capture, but Tod evades capture by driving the animals in an opposite direction.
 Later, Tod gets the drop on Otis's brother, Tom, who has been trailing him.
 Tod insists he did not kill Tom's brother, Shorty, and explains what did happen.
 Tod tells Tom to relay the truth to his family and sends him on his way.
 While trying one more time to kill Tod, Tom shoots the man's horse, instead, before retreating home.

 On foot, Tod collapses near a river bank.
 He is found by rancher Amos Bradley and his daughter Juanita, who provide food and shelter.
 Juanita takes a liking to Tod, who is searching for his missing father; he was raised by his mother, who instilled in him biblical principles and lessons.

-Tod departs the Bradley's, but is soon surrounded by Hunter Boyd and his men.
-In gratitude for not shooting Tom when he had the chance, Boyd permits Tod a horse and a four-hour head start, then resumes the chase.
+Hunter Boyd and his men come upon Tod and the Bradley's.
+In gratitude for not shooting Tom and Tom's killing Tod's horse, Boyd permits Tod a horse and a four-hour head start, then resumes the chase.